fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * Initial software setup is nice (simple checkboxes with some recommendations), but gives so many options that it could scare less technical users.
 Some of the options it gives (like graphical software managers) also aren't particularly clear for less technical users.
   * No Flatpak support out of the box and only really has a good graphical software manager if you install GNOME Software (which is does give a checkbox for during setup) and configure it with Flatpak.
 * EndeavourOS is very similar to Garuda (Arch based distros maintain the Arch philosophy after all).
 Tried the KDE version, which doesn't come with Discover (or any other graphical software manager) pre-installed.
 It did have a post-install tool that (eventually) included installing Flatpak, but only after a lot of other steps, and only made sense if you know what Flatpak is.
 Would be interesting if I didn't want to be able to recommend the same distro I use to less technical folks, but for now it is a pass.
-* CachyOS is the same as other Arch based distros, so not much to say.
+* CachyOS is the same as the other Arch based distros, so not too much to say.
 This one does have it's own graphical package manager, but it's still not great.
 It also left the shortcut to KDE Discover in the menu bar, even though it isn't installed, which doesn't give the best impression of its polish.
   * One thing I did find interesting with Cachy is that it does consider accessibility, but not by default.
 When choosing some things like the desktop environment, [it gives an option for accessibility tools](/media/linux/cachyOS_a11y.png ':ignore'), but it's not checked by default.
 While I like that it does consider accessibility needs, I dislike that it doesn't consider them important enough to have available by default.
 * Bazzite was removed because I didn't realize it was an immutable distro.
 While I think immutable distros make a lot of sense in the server and handheld spaces, I'm not yet convinced they make sense in the desktop space.
   * There are still a lot of tools that either aren't available as a Flatpak or that the unofficial Flatpak doesn't work.
 I'm also not sure some tools I use (Gparted, Raspberry Pi Imager, etc.) are even viable in a sandboxed format like Flatpak.
   * I'd also rather not need to use a container to run development tools.
 I'm sure I could run the Go compiler that way, but having it installed natively is going to be simpler.
-  * I'll be happy if I'm proven wrong, but I'll wait for SteamOS to be the distro to test it since that'll have a lot more cultural relevance to try and make it work.
+  * I'll be happy if I'm proven wrong and the tooling improves to the point where it is viable, since the security and reliability of immutable distros would be great in the desktop space.
+However, I'll wait for SteamOS to be the distro to test it since that'll have a lot more cultural relevance to try and make it work.

 ## Next Steps
 At the time of writing, the next step in this is to actually get my new desktop set up and try each distro for a month.
 Unfortunately, this step will need to be put on hold for a short while, as I am re-evaluating my hardware setup.